Please ensure Javascript is enabled for purposes of website accessibility

 May - Nov

-No parking at the Booth Lake Trailhead for the 2024 season.
-Parking in the surrounding neighborhood, park and school is also prohibited, violators will be towed.
+There is no parking at the Booth Lake Trailhead for the 2025 season.
+Parking is also prohibited in the surrounding neighborhood, park and school.
+Violators will be towed.
+See information on the free Vail shuttle below.

 Difficulties: